 If it wasn’t for my attendance at conferences I would probably not be in Australia today.
 I fi rst met Professor Wiley at an international conference in America in 2004 where he gave a seminar.
 Two years later in 2006, we met at the same conference in Italy where he interviewed me and offered me a job.
 In addition to learning new knowledge and presenting our work, attendance at conferences could play a role in recruiting the next generation of researchers to Nepean.

-I hope this gives you all some insight into how the grants and awards from the Foundation can help the researchers at Nepean Hospital and how grateful we are to have your support.
+I hope this gives you all some insight into how the grants and awards from the Fund can help the researchers at Nepean Hospital and how grateful we are to have your support.
 I think it adds a real sense of community to our research which only increases our motivation to do the best science that we can do.